hyva-themes/magento2-wysiwyg-svg/README.md

 To use, switch a CMS Wysiwyg Editor to the HTML view and past the SVG where you want it.
 Then switch back to the regular view and save the CMS block or page.

+Note: this module can be used with any Magento theme - there is no hard requirement to use a Hyvä frontend theme.

 ## Credits

 Thanks to Pekka M. for the help figuring out how to customize the editor.